 You could easily get frustrated if your letter of credit is delayed or not paid for any number of reasons.
 To help you avoid future frustrations and ensure a smoother process, follow these eight tips for using a letter of credit:

 - Provide your customer with instructions on how to issue a letter of credit in your favor, including some documents, merchandise description, partial and transshipment conditions, and Incoterms.
-(Request a sample Instructions to the Buyer for Opening a Letter of Credit)

 - Ask the buyer to scan and send you the application for your review before the buyer submits it to the issuing bank.
 This will reduce amendment-related delays and expenses.